Dhiren2699/Dhiren2699/README.md

 # Hello Stranger 👋

 # 💫 About Me:
-    * Seasoned professional with 5+ years of experience in AWS and Python development
+ * Professional Serverless Developer / Architect with 5+ years of experience in AWS and Python development
  * Specialization in AWS Serverless architecture, proficient in designing and implementing scalable solutions
  * Extensive involvement in IoT product development and Alexa skill creation, harnessing AWS capabilities for innovative projects
  * Hands-on experience in cutting-edge technologies including Deep Learning, OCR, Image Processing, and Large Language Models (LLM)
  * Proven track record of delivering impactful results and tackling complex challenges with versatility and proficiency

 ## 🌐 Get in touch with me!: